connexcs/docs/my-account.md

 1. Users will write the name in the given text field.
 2. From other options (Customer, Carrier, Card, Cdr, Log, Report etc.), users select the option from dropdown menu as Select, Allow or Deny and press Save button.
-3. Users can also Delete or Refresh the Users and Groups.
+3. If you wish to delete a user, select the user and hit delete

 ## API (Application Programming Interface)